frhel/idk_engine/README.md

    - /game/main.js - Main game logic entry point, exports update()
  - /engine - Engine files folder
    - /engine/engine.js - Game engine entry point.
 Imports /game/main.js

+TODO: Create a loader that can take arguments for what to load and when/where.

 I've just started, so all it can be used for right now is
  - Load a basic scene that sets the canvas context and loads game objects into the scene